CiaranEnglish/CiaranEnglish/README.md

 - 👀 I’m interested in various hobbies including music, art, design, sport, cooking and of course all things tech!
 - :desktop_computer: My major area of interest for work is frontend development.
 - 🌱 I’m currently learning more about robotics and computer vision, and am working on my final year research project revolving around integrating nerfstudio capabilities with a Sawyer robot.
-- :black_nib: At the moment I'm also working on a browser piano for a group project which will display a piano in the users browser which they can play.
-We also plan to add the ability to record and edit audio as well as allowing users to put various effects on the piano for some insteresting sounds!
 - 📫 You can reach me via email at ciaran.english.2020@mumail.ie
 - 😄 Pronouns: He/Him
 - :world_map: Irish